Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     var playCommandCapability = mediaController.GetPlaybackCapability(MediaControlPlaybackCommand.Play);
     ```

-## Media Control Metadata Properties
+## Setting and Getting Media Control Metadata

 To get metadata from the client and to set it on the server side, follow these steps: